marcocesarato/dotenv-mono/README.md

 This is a package that allows monorepo applications and packages to share and load a centralized dotenv.
 It's based over [dotenv](https://github.com/motdotla/dotenv) package.

-It also includes some extra features such as manipulation and saving of changes to the dotenv file.
+It also includes some extra features such as manipulation and saving of changes to the dotenv file, a default centralized file, and a file loader with ordering and priorities.

 The plugin [dotenv-expand](https://www.npmjs.com/package/dotenv-expand) is enabled by default.